Skip to content

 1 clinic is listed in Wallsend, NSW on OTWaitlist.

-No Wallsend clinics are currently listed as taking new patients.
+No Wallsend clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed Wallsend clinics are NDIS-aware.
+Yes — 1 of the 1 listed Wallsend clinics are listed as accepting NDIS funding.

 How fresh is this Wallsend availability data?